-σ is the standard deviation of the responses μ is the mean of the responses
+$\sigma$ is the standard deviation of the responses

+$\mu$ is the mean of the responses

-Although this measure is typically calculated for single value peak responses, in this study it was important to evaluate the similitude of the curves Therefore the %CV was across time as well. calculated at each point in time and then averaged to produce an average %CV across time.
-Also since the %CV metric does not perform well at low magnitudes of the response (i.e., when the mean value approaches zero), the %CV was only calculated for the time period which included the upper 80% of the mean response (i.e., for values of the mean response that are greater than 20% of the peak magnitude of the mean curve).
-This average %CV value provides a relative measure of how similar the curves are, where a lower average %CV indicates better grouping of the curves.
+Although this measure is typically calculated for single value peak responses, in this study it was important to evaluate the similitude of the curves across time as well.
+Therefore, the cumulative %CV was calculated across time for the relevant portion of each time-history signal group (upper 80% of the mean response) to provide a relative measure of how similar the curves are, where a lower %CV indicates better grouping of the curves.